AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 However, we still recommend that you refer to *FieldDataPluginFramework.log* to find more details about your plug-in failure.

-Additionally, the Aquatic Informatics Example repo on GitHub provides the PluginTester.exe as a tool to help debug your plug-in outside of the AQUARIUS Time-Series Server environment.
-The Plug-in Tester can be found [here](https://github.com/AquaticInformatics/Examples/tree/master/TimeSeries/PublicApis/FieldDataPlugins/PluginTester).
+Additionally, the Aquatic Informatics Field Data Framework repo on GitHub provides the PluginTester.exe as a tool to help debug your plug-in outside of the AQUARIUS Time-Series Server environment.
+The Plug-in Tester can be found [here](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/PluginTester).
+This tool is also available in `tools` folder of the NuGet package.

-In particular, when the **--json=AppendedResults.json** command line option is used, the JSON written to disk will include both the framework data models written by your plug-in and the correct AssemblyQualifiedTypeName to use during plug-in registration.
+In particular, when the **/Json=AppendedResults.json** command line option is used, the JSON written to disk will include both the framework data models written by your plug-in and the correct AssemblyQualifiedTypeName to use during plug-in registration.

 If you make changes to your plug-in, it is not necessary to unregister and re-register your plug-in with AQUARIUS Time-Series Server.
 Simply replace the existing plug-in library on the server with its newer version.